-The Real-Time MRP Case Study
+The MRP Ninja Case Study

 At one particular FMCG manufacturer, a make to order model was followed.
-In make to order the purchase order for inbound materials comes after the sales order is received.
-During the implementation of SAP ERP it becomes obvious enough that standard functionality will not fit requirements and contradicts to scope that was sold to the customer.
+In make to order, the purchase order for inbound materials comes after the sales order is received.
+During the implementation of SAP ERP, it becomes obvious enough that standard functionality will not fit requirements and contradicts to scope that was sold to the customer.

 This company assumed immediate confirmation of incoming orders when the sales manager has to be able to confirm the exact order specification with the exact nearest delivery date.
 This was viewed as too stringent of a requirement by the consulting firm, but all attempts of the consulting firm to persuade the customer to change the business requirements didn’t succeed.
 The core problem the company faced was the absence of functionality that could answer how many of product A could be produced in the future.
 The standard approach was to follow the following path:

 - Create Sales Order → Run MRP → Capacity Planning for PP Order → Run MRP for Components